noorkhokhar99/Real-Time-Face-Recognition-and-Facial-Attribute-Analysis-in-Python-Detecting-Age-Gender-and-Emoti/README.md

 Real-Time Face Recognition and Facial Attribute Analysis in Python: Detecting Age, Gender, and Emotion

-Real-Time Face Recognition and Facial Attribute Analysis in Python: Detecting Age, Gender, and Emotion is an implementation of facial recognition, detection of facial attributes (age, gender, emotion and race) for python.
+Real-Time Face Recognition and Facial Attribute Analysis in Python: Detecting Age, Gender, and Emotion is an implementation of facial recognition, and detection of facial attributes (age, gender, emotion, and race) for Python.
 The repository provides a script to run Face Info with the webcam or by entering the path of an image.
-This implementation allows recognition of multiple faces and the registration of new users for facial recognition.
+This implementation allows the recognition of multiple faces and the registration of new users for facial recognition.